Radford Health CentreIlkeston RoadNottingham, NG7 3GWTel: 0115 9784374

-St. Luke's Surgery provides a confidential service to young people including those under 16.
+St. Luke's Surgery provides a confidential service to young people including those under 16 years old.
 You can choose to tell others about your visit but we wont.
 The only reason why we may consider passing on confidential information without your permission would be to protect you or someone else from serious harm.
 We would always try and discuss this with you first.

 We would love to hear what you have to say about St.Luke's.
 Why don’t you leave us feedback or suggestions about our surgery?

 There is a suggestion box next to our reception, leave feedback on this website, or better still why not come to one of our Patient Participation Meetings and help St. Luke's become ’Your Surgery’.
 (Please view our Patient Participation page from the left hand toolbar for more information)